linkdata/deadlock/README.md

 Those cases will be reported immediately when they occur.
 Also, in case we wait for a lock for more than `deadlock.Opts.DeadlockTimeout` (30 seconds by default), we also report that as a potential deadlock.
-Settings the `DeadlockTimeout` to zero disables this detection.
+Setting the `DeadlockTimeout` to zero disables this detection.

 #### Sample output
 ```